 Proquest Newspapers - Offers full-text access to over 600 US and international newspapers, hundreds of other news wires and news sources; dates vary.
 May select specific newspapers to search and within a date range.

 Depending upon your topic, you may want to explore other databases in a specific discipline or subject area.
-You may do this at our "Find Articles by Subject" page.
+You may do this at our "Databases by Subject" page.

 You will want to evaluate carefully all Internet resources you use to support your research topic.
 The Oviatt Library provides information within its Research Strategies pages to assist in effective evaluation.

 - Citing Your Sources - For MLA Citation Information, select the MLA Style Guide.
 See the "Subscription Databases (article/s)" section in the left column.